 Mitral Valve Repair & Replacement, Single Vessel Beating Heart Bypass, Multi-Vessel Beating Heart Bypass, Single Vessel Arrested Bypass, Multi-Vessel Arrested Heart Bypass, IMA Harvesting, Coronary Anastomosis, Atrial Septum Aneurysm, Atrial Septal Defect Repair, Tricuspid Valve Repair, Thrombectomy, Thymectomy, Esophagectomy, Pericardial Window, Lobectomy, Pneumonectomy, Pacemaker Lead Implantation, Mediastinal Resection, Pulmonary Wedge Resection

 Dr R K Mishra is main faculty of this intensive laparoscopic training course.
 Dr. R. K. Mishra is a professor, scientist, prolific author, who has written six single authored book on Minimal Access Surgery, and more than 28 chapters in different international coauthored books of Minimal Access Surgery.
 He has written more than hundred articles on various topics on Minimal access surgery in different international journals.
 He is the chief editor of World journal of Laparoscopic Surgery for last 12 years.
-He is one of the most experienced professor of laparoscopic and robotic surgery who has alone trained more than 11,000 surgeons, urologist, pediatric surgeon and gynecologists from more than 138 countries in laparoscopic surgery in last 20 years and more than 2000 surgeons, Gynecologist, Surgeon, and Urologist in davinci Robotic Surgery.
-He has vast experience of teaching laparoscopic and da Vinci robotic surgery.
+He is one of the most experienced professor of laparoscopic and robotic surgery who has alone trained more than 11,000 surgeons, urologist, pediatric surgeon and gynecologists from more than 138 countries.
+He has vast 21 years experience of internationally teaching laparoscopic and da Vinci robotic surgery.
 He is Professor of Minimal Access Surgery and his endeavor of starting unique university program was started in Ninewells Hospital and Medical School, U. K. with Professor Sir Alfred Cuschieri.
 He has completed his surgical residency and Master degree in Minimal Access Surgery (M.MAS) from Ninewells Hospital and Medical School, University of Dundee, United Kingdom.

 Robotic Surgery Training in Gynecology